dixitprathamesh19/handcrafted/README.md

 # Artisan Connect – Handmade Craft & Art Community Hub
- A digital platform designed to connect artisans with customers who value unique, handmade products.<br>
+ A digital platform designed to connect artisans with customers who value unique, handmade products.
- The system provides an online marketplace along with a community space for sharing tutorials, <br>
- interacting with buyers, and showcasing creativity.
+ The system provides an online marketplace along with a community space for sharing tutorials, interacting with buyers, and showcasing creativity.

 # Objective